Jaskaran-Singh99/Zen-chat-final/README.md

-# Talk-A-Tive
+# ZEN CHAT

-Talk-a-tive is a Full Stack Chatting App.
+Zen chat is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack